-It's cider season, and Spain's version is a must-try.
-We've rounded up some of the best spots in the country to get your fix.
-Can't get out of the States?
-Luckily, Spain isn't the only place in the world where you can get the authentic Spanish-style drink.
+In Basque Country, January to April is cider season, and Spain’s version of the fermented drink is an absolute must-try.
+Can’t get out of the States?
+Luckily, Spain isn’t the only place in the world where you can get the authentic Spanish-style drink.
+We’ve rounded up some of the best spots in Spain and the United States to get your fix.

 Where to drink it in Spain

 The best way to taste Spanish cider is at the source, during the txotx season from January through April.
 In fact, many cider houses are only open then.
 Sagardoaren Lurraldea is a great online resource for cider house locations and hours.
 If you have time, a car, and a sense of adventure, you could spend weeks driving the back roads of Northern Spain discovering local sidrerías.
 But for a focused attack, head to Astigarraga, south of San Sebastián in Basque country.
 This is the heart of cider country, and you’ll find many options within stumbling distance from one another.
-Zelaia is nearby (Martindegi Auzoa 29, Hernani).
+Zelaia is nearby.
 A five-minute drive up route A-15 takes you to neighbors Gartziategi and Lizeaga.
-Gartziategi (Martutene Pasealekua 139, San Sebastián) is one of the oldest in the region, with its own orchard and a gorgeous stone barn stocked with century-old barrels.
+Gartziategi is one of the oldest in the region, with its own orchard and a gorgeous stone barn stocked with century-old barrels.
 Its cider is tart, smooth, and full, almost chewy, like sourdough bread.
-You’ll find funkier, mustier, earthier ciders at Lizeaga (Martutene Pasealekua 139, San Sebastián), which is equally old-school, housed in a 16th-century stone farmhouse.
+You’ll find funkier, mustier, earthier ciders at Lizeaga, which is equally old-school, housed in a 16th-century stone farmhouse.

 Where to drink it in the States

 Gregory Hall, an American cider maker taken with Spain’s distinctive styles, has one of the few cider presses in the United States making a Spanish-style sidra.
 When planning his cider-making program at Virtue, his Michigan-based press, he spent two weeks visiting Spain’s apple farms and sidrerías.
 The result is Sidra de Nava, a bright, lemony brew that’s not that out of place in Michigan, Hall says.
 “Dry and tart, it’s a style that lends itself to hot, humid Midwest summers.”
-The Sidra is sold out for the year, but will be back after the completion of their next vintage in summer 2016.
-Try it yourself then at Virtue’s orchard and tasting room in Fennville, Michigan.
+Try it yourself at Virtue’s orchard and tasting room in Fennville, Michigan.

 Don’t forget to eat